Souhardya/Catharsis/README.md

 # Catharsis (Work in progress)
 Raw syscall implementations with Powershell

--> NtCreateThreadEx.ps1 dll injector

--> /SyscallTests/SyscallTests.ps1 is just an example using NtSuspendProcess

 ### Brief

 This project mainly focuses on using syscalls for calling NT-functions instead of directly calling them

 Currently this project supports x64 only